+An excellent supper of hot fish and fried venison was smoking on the table, with other good cheer, to which we did ample justice.
+I, for one, never was so hungry in my life.
+We had fasted for twelve hours, and that on an intensely cold day, and had walked during that period upwards of twenty miles.
+Never, never shall I forget that weary walk to Dummer! but a blessing followed it.
 It was midnight when Emilia and I reached my humble home; our good friends the oxen being again put in requisition to carry us there.
 Emilia went immediately to bed, from which she was unable to rise for several days.
 In the meanwhile I wrote to Moodie an account of the scene I had witnessed, and he raised a subscription among the officers of the regiment for the poor lady and her children, which amounted to forty dollars.
-Emilia lost no time in making a full report to her friends at P-----; and before a week passed away, Mrs. N---- and her family were removed thither by several benevolent individuals in the place.
+Emilia lost no time in making a full report to her friends at P-; and before a week passed away, Mrs. N- and her family were removed thither by several benevolent individuals in the place.
 A neat cottage was hired for her; and, to the honour of Canada be it spoken, all who could afford a donation gave cheerfully.
-Farmers left at her door, pork, beef, flour, and potatoes; the storekeepers sent groceries, and goods to make clothes for the children; the shoemakers contributed boots for the boys; while the ladies did all in their power to assist and comfort the gentle creature thus thrown by Providence upon their bounty.

-While Mrs. N-- remained at P-- she did not want for any comfort.
+Farmers left at her door, pork, beef, flour, and potatoes; the storekeepers sent groceries, and goods to make clothes for the children; the shoemakers contributed boots for the boys; while the ladies did all in their power to assist and comfort the gentle creatures thus thrown by Providence upon While Mrs. N- remained at P- she did not want their bounty. for any comfort.
 Her children were clothed and her rent paid by her benevolent friends, and her house supplied with food and many comforts from the same source.
 Respected and beloved by all who knew her, it would have been well had she never left the quiet asylum where for several years she enjoyed tranquillity and a respectable competence from her school; but in an evil hour she followed her worthless husband to the Southern States, and again suffered all the woes which drunkenness inflicts upon the wives and children of its degraded victims.